Learning General Representation of 12-Lead Electrocardiogram with a Joint-Embedding Predictive Architecture: Background

 \subsection{Electrocardiogram (ECG)}

-The electrocardiogram (ECG) is a non-invasive diagnostic method that records the heart's electrical activity over time using electrodes placed on the skin.
+Electrocardiography is a non-invasive diagnostic method that records the heart's electrical activity over time using electrodes placed on the skin.
+The result of this recording is called an electrocardiogram (ECG), which visually represents the electrical activity of the heart as a waveform.
 The standard 12-lead ECG captures electrical activity of the heart from multiple angles.
 These 12 leads are categorized into limb leads (I, II, III), augmented limb leads (aVR, aVL, aVF), and chest leads (V1-V6).
 Each lead provides unique information about the heart's electrical activity, offering a comprehensive view that aids in diagnosing various cardiac conditions.
-Refer to Figure \ref{12lead} for an illustration.
+Refer to Figure \ref{12lead} for an illustration of 12-lead ECG.

-ECG features are specific characteristics of ECG signals that are critical for summarizing the overall signal.
-These features play an essential role in monitoring a patient's health status and are instrumental in the application of statistical machine learning models for diagnosing heart diseases.
 Key ECG features include heart rate, QRS duration, PR interval, QT interval, and ST segment.
 These features are identified by measuring specific time intervals or amplitude levels in the ECG waveform.
 For instance, heart rate is calculated using the formula \(1000 \times (60/\text{RR interval})\) in beats per minute (bpm), where the RR interval is measured in milliseconds (ms).
 Refer to Figure \ref{ecg_features} for a visual representation of these features.

-In this work, we use only 8 leads (I, II, V1-V6) as the remaining 4 leads (III, aVR, aVL, aVF) can be derived from linear combinations of the 8 leads following the \textit{Einthoven's law} \cite{thaler2021only}:
+In this work, we use only 8 leads (I, II, V1-V6) as the remaining 4 leads (III, aVR, aVL, aVF) can be derived from linear combinations of the 8 leads following the \textit{Einthoven's law} \citep{thaler2021only}: